rachelcliff/TheCosplayQueue/README.md

 Folders have been completely restructured to accommodate a more streamlined app processs.

-API:
-- functions started for pulling data utilising the code from Monday/Tuesday's classes.
-Will spend more time over the break getting everything up and functioning.
-- Started the function on the join the queue modal to display the relevant position in the queue using JSON.
-This function has been put on the backburner until it is determined whether I will be using straight JSON or Websockets to implement the feature.

-WIP functions -> still need to be combined into the single functions folder:
+Notes about UX2
+The UX2 assessment has been completed and is functional.
+Some functions from Proj2 are still WIP.

+Functions:
-- changelog -> WIP
+- changelog -> Complete
-- user sign up-> WIP
+- user sign up-> Complete
 - update user data-> WIP
 - logout-> Complete
-- filterInput-> Complete
-- checkLogin-> WIP
+- checkLogin-> Complete
 - database-connect-> Complete
-- rate limiting -> WIP
+- rate limiting -> Complete
+- show data inputted into queue - WIP
+- show current place in queue - WIP
+- refresh queue - WIP
+- autofill queue update form - WIP
+- autofill queue join form once logged in - WIP
+- join queue - Complete
+- Login - Complete
+- Register - Complete
+- Update user details - WIP
+- Create user - Complete
+- Remove self from queue - WIP

 Front-end pages:
 - index (contains all of bases for the app)